-I think there is something to learn from the Shakers.
-They were a religious sect back in the 19th Century known for producing chairs that it’s said will last a thousand years.
+I think there’s something to learn from the Shakers.
+The Shakers were a religious sect back in the 19th Century known for producing chairs that it’s said will last a thousand years.
 Yet none of the craftspeople took credit for their work.
-They believed that the act itself was its own reward, and invested themselves fully in their work, as a form of prayer.
-Of course, traditions in the East believed, too, that “a warrior learns to meditate in every act,’ as Socrates says to his pupil, Dan Millman, in the movie, Peaceful Warrior.
+They believed that the act itself was its own reward, and invested themselves fully in their craft as a form of prayer.
+Of course, traditions in the East also believed that “a warrior learns to meditate in every act,’ as Socrates says to his pupil, Dan Millman, in the movie, Peaceful Warrior.

-The Shakers really seemed to espouse the value of humility, which doesn’t have many endorsements today, probably because you can’t endorse and be humble at the same time.
-I have an uncle, 95, confined to a nursing home and not allowed visitors during the pandemic.
-He’s survived Covid-19, a broken femur, surgery, a hospital stay.
-He hasn’t seen his family in months except through a back window.
+The Shakers espoused the value of humility, which doesn’t have many endorsements today, probably because you can’t endorse and be humble at the same time.
+I have an Uncle, 98, confined to a nursing home and now allowed visitors, who’s survived Covid-19, a broken femur, surgery, a hospital stay.
 Yet he’s usually cheerful, quick to smile and to laugh.
-He exhibits a guilelessness and an innocence which the world is designed to obscure.
+He exhibits a guilelessness, a purity and an innocence which I rarely see in the world.

-Some people try to be happy, and they usually end up unhappy.
-Happiness can’t be pursued for its own sake, or it eludes us.
+When people try to be happy, they usually end up unhappy.
+If happiness is pursued for its own sake, it eludes us.
 That’s why almost none of the formulas for happiness work in the long run.
 Happiness happens when we live rightly, and by living rightly I’m not talking about conforming to any objective moral standard.
-I’m talking about being congruent with our inner selves, whether that, to us, means following the teachings of Socrates or of socialism.
+I’m talking about being congruent with our inner selves.
 Happiness happens when we least expect it, when we’re not trying to be happy.

-To be humble is not to be conscious of humility, since as soon as I become conscious of it, it’s like becoming conscious that you’re falling asleep.
+To be humble is not to be conscious of humility.
+As soon as I become conscious of humility, it’s like becoming conscious that you’re falling asleep.
 It wakes you right back up into its opposite state.
-This is why humility is such a rare trait, found most often in the very young, and the very old.
-For the young aren’t trying to be anything except themselves, in the moment.
+That’s why humility is such a difficult condition to maintain.
+It’s found most often in the very young and the very old.
+For the young aren’t trying to be anything except in the moment.
 And the old have given up trying to be anything anymore.
-Wisdom, therefore, is written in the bookends of life.
-It’s written into life’s beginning and its end, and is usually not found written in many of the chapters in between.
-Wisdom, like humility, is something you have the least of when you think you have the most of it.
-Socrates made that observation, and he never tried to be anything.
+Wisdom, a byproduct of humility, therefore, is written into the bookends of life.
+It’s written into life’s beginning and its end, and is usually not found in many of the pages of the book in between.
+To paraphrase C.S.
+Lewis, wisdom, like humility, is something you have the least of when you think you have the most of it.
+Socrates made that observation, too, and he never tried to be anything.

 My job is to give up trying to be anything other than myself.